This is an honest guide on where to stay in Dublin, Ireland, from someone that has lived in the capital for 35 years.

 Recommended hotels

-Many guides on where to stay in Dublin list the Temple Bar district at the top spot thanks to its nightlife.
+Many guides on where to stay in Dublin list the Temple Bar district at the top spot.
+However, you’ll find that most Dubliners will turn their nose up at this if you suggest it.

-Temple Bar is arguably the best area to stay in Dublin if you’re looking for a very lively base to explore the city from.
+This is arguably the best area to stay in Dublin for first timers looking to be at the heart of the action.

 The pros and cons to staying here